Florida Atlantic Owls football: Lane Kiffin era (2017–2019)

 On December 12, 2016, it was announced that former USC and Tennessee head coach Lane Kiffin would become the Owls' next head coach.
 Kiffin resigned from FAU on December 7, 2019, after a 49–6 blowout win against the university of Alabama at Birmingham (UAB) and before FAU's Boca Raton Bowl appearance against SMU Mustangs to become the head coach at the University of Mississippi (Ole Miss).
 Kiffin left FAU with a record of 26–13 with two first-place finishes in Conference USA.
 In December 2019, FAU tight end Harrison Bryant won the John Mackey Award, becoming the first FAU player to win a major collegiate postseaon award, as well as becoming FAU's first consensus, and later unanimous, All-American.
 FAU's first year defensive coordinator, Glenn Spencer, was named the interim head coach to lead the Owls at the Boca Raton Bowl.

 Willie Taggart era (2020–2022)

 On December 11, 2019, FAU announced the hiring of Willie Taggart as the next head coach.
 During a shortened season due to the COVID-19 pandemic with no prior spring practice, Taggart led the FAU Owls to a 5–4 record, which includes a loss to the Memphis Tigers in the first and only Montgomery Bowl.
 He was fired on November 26, 2022, finishing with a 15–18 record.
 Defensive coordinator Todd Orlando served as interim head coach during the transition period to find a new head coach.

-Tom Herman era (2023-present)
+Tom Herman era (2023–2024)

 On December 1, 2022, FAU announced the hiring of former Houston and Texas head coach Tom Herman as the next head coach.
+Herman was fired by FAU on November 18, 2024, after a 6–16 record through two seasons.
+FAU's assistant head coach, tight ends coach, and special teams coordinator Chad Lunsford served as interim head coach for the remainder of the season.

+Zach Kittley era (2025–present)

+Zach Kittley, former offensive coordinator at Houston Baptist, Western Kentucky, and Texas Tech, was hired as the next coach at FAU on December 2, 2024.